-I/O includes 4x USB 3.0, 1x USB 3.1 Type-C, Wi-Fi, Bluetooth 4.2, 7-in-1 Card Reader, and DVD Burner.
+I/O includes 4x USB 3.0, 1x USB 3.1 Type-C, DVI, HDMI, 3x DisplayPort, Wi-Fi, Bluetooth 4.2, 7-in-1 Card Reader, and DVD Burner.
 Comes with Windows 10 Home.
-It’s not a ton but it should be plenty to hook up a mixer and anything else you might need.
+This should be plenty to hook up a mixer and anything else you might need.

-We’re going to go up a level here with a recommendation from CyberPowerPC’s Gamer Panzer Series: PVP3020LQ.
-What I love about this configuration is that it is liquid cooled, which keeps fans from running full speed and interrupting your recordings.
+We’re going to go up a level here with a recommendation from SkyTech Omega.
+What I love about this configuration is that it is liquid-cooled, which keeps fans from running full speed and interrupting your recordings.

 Just perfect if you ask me.
 The 2 hard drive combo is the ideal for quick tasks and lots of storage for plugins, samples, and tracks.
-If you’re into gaming (since that’s the main target audience for this PC) as well, take a look at these gaming mics or these computer mics too.
+If you’re into gaming (since that’s the main target audience for this PC) as well, take a look at these gaming microphones too.